‘The end of the road’, the Jewel in the Crown.

 The original wooden church was a temporary building and was replaced with this stone structure which is believed to have housed over 120 people in its prime.
 In 1537 the abbey was dissolved as it was not as prosperous compared to other wealthy English abbeys.

 It has been converted to a manor house and later a farm house.
-If you’re feeling fit from walking to the Horseshoe Falls carry on for another mile, which should take you around 25 miles depending on fitness.
+If you’re feeling fit from walking to the Horseshoe Falls carry on for another mile, which should take you around 25 minutes depending on fitness.